 In general, there are three factors to consider with the underlying bonds in the ladder: a) the coupon rate of the bonds, b) the credit quality of the bonds, and c) the maturity dates.
 When building a bond ladder, it is usually preferable to seek bonds with higher coupon rates and higher credit quality, although investors should be wary of unusually high yields attached to high-quality bonds.
 Additionally, the maturity dates of the bonds should typically be spaced out according to how often you wish to receive income dispersals.
 Bond ladders are commonly structured with at least one bond maturing each year.

 Typically, bond ladders are used in conjunction with other investment strategies; a robust investment strategy is integral for optimal financial success.
 While investing in bond ladders with staggered maturity dates can be the first step to cultivating a stream of income when you retire, a financial advisor should be consulted to guide your strategies and overall portfolio, and maintain financial success.

-If you are interested in bond ladders as an investment strategy, let the team at Morris Financial Concepts guide in the right direction.
-Contact us today or explore our services further for more information.
+If you are interested in bond ladders as an investment strategy or you are in need of a retirement plan advisor, let the team at Morris Financial Concepts guide you in the right direction.
+Contact our financial planners today or explore our services further for more information.

 The opinions expressed herein are those of Morris Financial Concepts, Inc. and are subject to change without notice.
 This material is for informational purposes only and should not be considered investment advice.
 Morris Financial Concepts, Inc. is an independent investment adviser registered under the Investment Advisers Act of 1940, as amended.
 Registration does not imply a certain level of skill or training.
 More information about Morris, including our investment strategies, fees, and objectives can be found in our ADV Part 2, which is available upon request.
 MFC-19-10.